zhez6/Final_Project/README.md

 **Special game conditions:**
 1. Select high magnification scope: increase X% shooting rate, but will reduce the ability to resist damage Y%
 2. Choose body armor: increase the capability that resists damage by Y%., but will reduce the shooting hit rate X%
-3. Use the initial settings
+3. Use the default settings

 As the chance for any player to win a game is quite low, we will simulate 100,000 times to make better estimations.